vityobug/homelab/infrastructure/metallb/README.md

 # MetalLB installation instructions

-This one's a must if you have a bear metal cluster and you have resources that you need to expose.
+This one's a must if you have a bare metal cluster and you have resources that you need to expose.

 ```bash